Scheduled at 4:00pm in Cotton Creek I on Thursday November, 17.#5660

 Administrative/Campus Policy, Information Technology, Legal

-Ms. Zirkle has over 15 years’ experience working with individuals with disabilities.
-Kara has worked at George Mason University as the IT Accessibility Coordinator for over 8 years.
+Ms. Zirkle has over 15 years experience working with individuals with disabilities.
+Kara has worked in Government and Higher Education.
+She is currently working at Miami University building accessibility procurement and policy.
+She worked at George Mason University prior for 9 years working closely with Enterprise Architecture reviewing accessibility.
 She works to ensure that Section 508 and WCAG 2.0 compliance of electronic and information technology (E&IT) is accessible to faculty, staff, students and public both with and without disabilities.